 Whenever you reach a limit on Medium, just copy the link of the article you want to read and open it in a Private/Incognito window of your browser and it should open just fine.
 A little less cumbersome than the Twitter method but works just fine.

-There are two more methods but I am not touching them in detail here.
+There are two more methods but I am not touching on them in detail here.
 One of them involves blocking cookies for the medium.com domain.
 The second method refers to using the archive.is and web.archive.org sites to save the article and then reading them from it.
 Both methods work just fine.

 For now, these methods work.
 But for how long, one can’t say.
 And until Medium mends its ways and allows writers from all around the world to monetize their content and offer its readers a chance to read both free and paid articles properly, you should stop using Medium.
-If you have a blog hosted at Medium, its time to shift them elsewhere or if you can host them yourself, do it.
+If you have a blog hosted at Medium, it’s time to shift them elsewhere, or if you can host them yourself, do it.